What Makes Light Therapy Effective for Psoriasis?

 Convenience and Ease of Treatment Are Key

-Phototherapy treatment for skin conditions requires multiple sessions (usually around five to ten minutes each).
+Phototherapy for psoriasis treatment and other skin conditions requires multiple sessions (usually around five to ten minutes each).
 The best results are attained through in-office treatments delivered by trained phototherapists using the most advanced FDA-approved equipment.

 Therefore, it is essential to find a phototherapy clinic that can adapt to the busy lives and hectic schedules of its patients.
 Array Skin Therapy has developed every aspect of our practice to allow for a convenient and highly supportive experience for patients.
 We offer extended appointment hours with free parking throughout Southern California to make it easy to access treatments.
 Through phototherapy, Array Skin Therapy has improved the quality of life for thousands of people.